 Why You’ll Love This Recipe

-I use frozen puff pastry, it not only saves time but also makes the bake process simple, giving the same golden layers you’d see in a dim sum shop.
+I use frozen puff pastry to save time and keep things easy.
+It bakes into the same golden, flaky layers you’d find in a dim sum shop.

-I love how the Quick Prep leads to a rewarding result—a recipe that feels approachable, looks elegant on the plate, and still gives all the joy of fresh dim sum without long hours of waiting.
+The quick prep makes this recipe fun and rewarding.
+It feels easy, looks pretty on the plate, and gives all the joy of fresh dim sum without a long wait.

 Ingredients